Very good choice

 • Not applicable (0 points)

-• Does the scheme owner ensure that the accreditation or oversight process includes a review of the performance of CABs and auditors in the field?
+• Does the scheme owner require that oversight includes reviews of assurance provider performance in the field?

 Answer: No